-A student must complete a minimum of 60 graded credit hours at the university in order to receive the award of summa cum laude, magna cum laude, or cum laude.
+A student must complete a minimum of 60 graded credit hours at Illinois Institute of Technology in order to receive the award of summa cum laude, magna cum laude, or cum laude.
 A student who has a GPA of 3.85 and higher will graduate with summa cum laude honors; a student who has a GPA between 3.70-3.849 will graduate with magna cum laude honors; and a student who has a GPA between 3.50-3.699 will graduate with cum laude honors.
+Only Illinois Institute of Technology courses are factored in a student's GPA.